 His father’s love of music made a significant impact on Robert as a child.
-He pursued a career in special education, throughout which his promotion of music in his schools was constant.
+He pursued a career in special education, throughout which his promotion of music in his schools was a constant feature.
 Since his early 20s, Robert has been writing his own songs and performing them solo, and in duos and groups, in the UK and overseas.
 His songwriting has covered a range of rock, pop, and folk.

 In 2017, Robert attended two residential songwriting courses.
 The first was tutored by Sir Ray Davies, the second by Boo Hewerdine and Findlay Napier.
 On the second course, Robert met Innes Watson, an acclaimed Scottish multi-instrumentalist.
 During one of the workshops, Robert presented his song, Red Shades of Blue, to the other participants.
 Innes suggested that it would suit a string arrangement by his quartet, Innotet.
-This inspired Robert to realise a long held ambition to produce an album of original work.
+This inspired and equipped Robert to realise a long held ambition to produce an album of original work.

 Robert and Innotet recorded four songs together in May and December 2018 at GloWorm Recording in Glasgow, engineered by Andrea Gobbi.
 The album opens with Red Shades of Blue, which was inspired by a postcard from 1936 that Robert found in a second hand bookshop in Budapest.
 It is followed by songs that draw upon destiny shaping events, remarkable individuals.
 Half of the collection draws upon the links between the histories of Hungary and Scotland.